Avro Vulcan: aerodynamics, systems, and Cold War deterrent role

 Pilot Testimonies and Crew Accounts

 Vulcan pilots praised the aircraft's exceptional high-altitude performance and stable handling characteristics.
-The delta wing's predictable behavior at high altitudes enabled confident operations above 50,000 feet, where the aircraft was designed to operate.
-The comprehensive documentation of pilot accounts ensures that operational experiences are properly preserved.
+The delta wing's predictable behaviour at high altitudes enabled confident operations above 50,000 feet, where the aircraft was designed to operate.

-Air Electronics Officers praised the aircraft's electronic countermeasures systems, which evolved continuously to counter improving Soviet air defenses.
-ECM systems provided multiple layers of defense, including jammers, receivers, and chaff/flare systems.
-The comprehensive documentation of ECM operations ensures that defensive capabilities are properly preserved.
+Air Electronics Officers praised the aircraft's electronic countermeasures systems, which evolved continuously to counter improving Soviet air defences.
+ECM systems provided multiple layers of defence, including jammers, receivers, and chaff/flare systems.

 Operational Service and QRA Operations